Triksheim/NN-GA02-Snake-Deep-RL/README.md

 # Running Graded Assignment 2
 ## 1. Training
-**To avoid NaN value error at beginning of training load the supplied buffer that is generated from BST or generate a new buffer using supervised_learning.py.**
+**To avoid NaN value error at beginning of training load the supplied buffer that is generated from BFS or generate a new buffer using supervised_learning.py.**

 **models/17.1/buffer_0001 automatically gets loaded if it exists.**